• Skip to primary navigation

 Hebrew idiom clothed in English words.

 The Douay-Challoner version has: “I will open my mouth in parables: I will utter propositions from the beginning.”
 The word propositiónes becomes “propositions” … is that competent translation?
-To an educated Englishman, treating a cognate with such ‘ruthless exactness’ is detestable.
+To an educated Englishman, treating cognates with such ‘ruthless exactness’ is a rookie mistake.

-(2 of 2) Nasty Sensibilities • But those who run the various shell corporations—which falsely claim copyright over the mandated texts—exhibit quite a ‘nasty sensibility’ when it comes to language.
+(2 of 2) Repugnant Sensibilities • But those who run the various shell corporations—which falsely claim copyright over the mandated texts—exhibit quite a ‘repugnant sensibility’ when it comes to language.
 For instance, Psalm 77 has: Panem angelórum manducávit homo.
 Some Hebrew texts, for the word angelórum, do not have “of angels.”
 Instead, they have “of the mighty.”
-Monsignor Knox suggests “of angels” was probably meant—but it isn’t for us to advocate one version or the other.
-Either version is defensible.
+Monsignor Knox suggests “of angels” was probably meant—but it isn’t for us to advocate one version or the other; either is defensible.
 But look what the shell corporations came up with in 1991:

 “All ate a meal fit for heroes.”